Reformed Presbyterian Global Alliance: History

 The Parliamentarians defeated Charles in June of 1646.
 A brief Second Civil War from February to August of 1648 ended with Charles' defeat, trial, and execution.
 In the period of the Commonwealth (1649–1660) that followed the Civil Wars, Oliver Cromwell put Independents in power in England, signalling the end of the reforms promised by the Parliament.
-When the Stuart monarchy was restored in 1660, some Presbyterians were hopeful; Charles II had sworn to the covenants in the Treaty of Breda (1650), in exchange for the Covenanters' aid in restoring him to the throne.
+When the Stuart monarchy was restored in 1660, some Presbyterians were hopeful; the new king, Charles II, had sworn to the covenants in the Treaty of Breda (1650), in exchange for the Covenanters' aid in restoring him to the throne.
 These hopes were quickly dashed, and the Covenant repudiated.
 Likewise, the Westminster Standards were revoked as standards for the Church of England.
-Soon after the Restoration, Parliament (the so-called "Cavalier Parliament" of 1661–1679) passed the Sedition Act 1661, declaring that the Solemn League and Covenant was unlawful, and that anyone who asserted that Covenant continued to impose obligations on any person would be liable to a charge of praemunire.
+Soon after the Restoration, Parliament (the so-called "Cavalier Parliament" of 1661–1679) passed the Sedition Act 1661, declaring that the Solemn League and Covenant was unlawful, and that anyone who asserted that that Covenant continued to impose obligations on any person would be liable to a charge of praemunire.

 While the majority of the population participated in the established Church following the Restoration, the Covenanters refused to conform, instead holding worship services called conventicles in the countryside.
 The conventicles were proscribed by the Conventicle Act 1664 and the Conventicles Act 1670.
 Nevertheless, the Covenanters continued to assemble and preach at conventicles, and suffered greatly from persecution during the reigns of Charles II and James VII.
 The height of the persecution, from roughly 1679 to the Glorious Revolution of 1688, has subsequently become known as the Killing Time.
 Between 1660 and 1690, tens of thousands of Scottish Covenanters fled persecution to the Irish province of Ulster, where they eventually formed the Reformed Presbyterian Church of Ireland.

 The Church of Scotland was re-established along wholly Presbyterian lines in 1691, three years after the Glorious Revolution, and the great majority Covenanters and Covenanter ministers were readmitted.
 A dissenting minority, however refused to re-enter the Kirk of this "Revolution Settlement."
 They objected that the settlement was forced upon the Church and did not adhere to the previously-agreed Solemn League and Covenant, insofar as the state continued not to acknowledge the kingship of Christ.
 These dissenters formed into "United Societies" which eventually constituted the Reformed Presbyterian Church in Scotland.